 - are provided with guidelines to state information security ‘expectations of their role within the organization.

-- are motivated to fulfill the information security policies of the organization.
+- are motivated to fulfil the information security policies of the organization.

 - achieve a level of awareness of information security relevant to their roles and responsibilities within the organization.